-Scholars attempt to "harmonize" the Gospels into one account.
-It is amazing how outstanding minds will trim the corners in an attempt to reconcile any disparity they think they've found in the Gospel records.
-Reading many of these harmonies is like trying to fit a size four shoe on a lady with a size seven foot-it's just difficult to do!
-You've probably heard the story about the lady who, when asked by the salesclerk what size shoe she wore, said, "Well, I can get on a four, but five is my size, and since six feels so good, I always buy a size seven."
-Let me tell you, that's how harmonized Gospels sound.
-We do not need a harmony today-we need a disharmony.
+Some scholars have attempted to resolve the problem by making a harmony of the Gospels.
+When I was in seminary, I studied the harmony in both English and Greek.
+They attempt (and these are sincere men) to come up with one account.
+It is amazing how outstanding men will trim the corners in an attempt to reconcile any disparity they think they've found in the Gospel records.
+Reading many of these harmonies is like trying to fit a size 4 shoe on a lady with a size 7 foot - it's just difficult to do!
+You've probably heard the story about the lady who went into the shoe store.
+The clerk, in a gracious way, asked, "What size do you wear?"
+She said, "Well, I can get on a 4, but 5 is my size, and since 6 feels so good, I always buy a size 7."
+Let me tell you, that's the way they harmonize the Gospels.
+We do not need a harmony today.
+We need a disharmony.

-The four Gospel records diverge and are vastly different-and for good reason.
+There is a vast difference and wide divergence among the Gospel records.
 Each was written for a particular purpose to meet the need of a separate segment of the world population.
 We need to recognize this and let the Gospels conform to this very natural pattern.
 If the Holy Spirit had wanted one Gospel, He would have given us one Gospel.
-But He gave us four so they might meet the needs of mankind.
+But He gave us four in order that they might meet the needs of mankind.

 When Christ came, there were four major divisions in the human family.
 These divisions were not strictly racial or national, although they basically followed that pattern.
 Rather, they were cultural divisions based on thought patterns.
-There are four separate ways of looking at life; likewise, there are four levels of civilization.
-I believe that to this day you can still put all of mankind under one of these major divisions.
-Each presents certain specific human needs, each has certain expectations, and there is a Gospel to meet the need of each segment.
-We'll see that each performed a tremendous mission, and that God used these divisions of the human family to communicate His message ... which is for all mankind.
+There are four sepa-rate ways of looking at life; likewise, there are four levels of civili-zation.
+I believe that to this day you can put all of mankind (as you could in Christ's day) under one of these major divisions.
+Each pre-sents certain specific human needs, each has certain expectations, and there is a Gospel to meet the need of each segment.
+And I hope we shall see that each performed a tremendous mission, and that God used these divisions of the human family to get over to man His message, which is for all mankind.